haseeburrehmanfaheem/WeChat-Api-Fuzzer/README.md

 # WeChat API Fuzzer

-This repository contains tools for analyzing and dynamically invoking WeChat Miniapp APIs.
-The goal is to evaluate which Android Framework APIs do miniapp APIs invoke to create a mapping between miniapp-framework APIs.
+This repository contains tools for analyzing and dynamically invoking WeChat Miniapp APIs.The goal is to evaluate which Android framework APIs are invoked by Miniapp APIs to create a mapping between them.
 ## Overview

 The main code is located in the `Evalulate-WeChat` folder.
 It leverages WeChat's devtools to execute miniapp APIs dynamically using the Chrome debugger protocol.
 Specifically, the code reverse engineers and customizes the WeChat debugging protocol to invoke APIs on targeted platforms.